NextGen Healthcare (NASDAQ:NXGN) Issues FY 2023 Earnings Guidance

-NextGen Healthcare (NASDAQ:NXGN – Get Rating) last posted its quarterly earnings data on Tuesday, May 17th.
-The company reported $0.19 EPS for the quarter, meeting the consensus estimate of $0.19.
-The business had revenue of $151.26 million for the quarter, compared to the consensus estimate of $150.07 million.
-NextGen Healthcare had a return on equity of 10.60% and a net margin of 0.12%.
-NextGen Healthcare’s revenue for the quarter was up 4.9% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.13 earnings per share.
-On average, equities analysts expect that NextGen Healthcare will post 0.71 EPS for the current year.

-In related news, Director Craig A. Barbarosh sold 3,500 shares of NextGen Healthcare stock in a transaction that occurred on Monday, May 2nd.
-The shares were sold at an average price of $19.01, for a total value of $66,535.00.
-Following the completion of the transaction, the director now owns 71,183 shares in the company, valued at $1,353,188.83.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Donna Cullen Greene sold 63,625 shares of NextGen Healthcare stock in a transaction that occurred on Thursday, March 3rd.
-The shares were sold at an average price of $20.05, for a total transaction of $1,275,681.25.
+In related news, CTO David A. Metcalfe sold 33,838 shares of NextGen Healthcare stock in a transaction on Tuesday, May 3rd.
+The stock was sold at an average price of $20.00, for a total value of $676,760.00.
+Following the transaction, the chief technology officer now owns 155,013 shares in the company, valued at $3,100,260.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Craig A. Barbarosh sold 3,500 shares of NextGen Healthcare stock in a transaction on Friday, April 1st.
+The shares were sold at an average price of $21.27, for a total value of $74,445.00.
+Following the completion of the transaction, the director now owns 74,683 shares in the company, valued at approximately $1,588,507.41.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 144,551 shares of company stock worth $2,896,091.
-18.50% of the stock is owned by company insiders.
+In the last ninety days, insiders sold 144,551 shares of company stock valued at $2,896,091.
+Company insiders own 18.50% of the company’s stock.

-Several large investors have recently modified their holdings of NXGN.
-Captrust Financial Advisors increased its stake in NextGen Healthcare by 61.5% in the 1st quarter.
-Captrust Financial Advisors now owns 4,255 shares of the company’s stock valued at $89,000 after buying an additional 1,620 shares during the period.
-Royal Bank of Canada increased its holdings in NextGen Healthcare by 214.9% during the 2nd quarter.
-Royal Bank of Canada now owns 5,617 shares of the company’s stock valued at $93,000 after acquiring an additional 3,833 shares in the last quarter.
-Vident Investment Advisory LLC purchased a new position in NextGen Healthcare during the 4th quarter valued at about $185,000.
-Natixis Advisors L.P. acquired a new stake in shares of NextGen Healthcare during the 1st quarter worth about $280,000.
-Finally, Jane Street Group LLC acquired a new stake in shares of NextGen Healthcare during the 1st quarter worth about $294,000.
-Institutional investors and hedge funds own 71.15% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Captrust Financial Advisors lifted its stake in shares of NextGen Healthcare by 61.5% during the first quarter.
+Captrust Financial Advisors now owns 4,255 shares of the company’s stock worth $89,000 after purchasing an additional 1,620 shares in the last quarter.
+Royal Bank of Canada lifted its stake in shares of NextGen Healthcare by 214.9% during the second quarter.
+Royal Bank of Canada now owns 5,617 shares of the company’s stock worth $93,000 after purchasing an additional 3,833 shares in the last quarter.
+Vident Investment Advisory LLC acquired a new position in shares of NextGen Healthcare during the fourth quarter worth about $185,000.
+Natixis Advisors L.P. acquired a new position in shares of NextGen Healthcare during the first quarter worth about $280,000.
+Finally, Jane Street Group LLC acquired a new position in shares of NextGen Healthcare during the first quarter worth about $294,000.
+Institutional investors own 71.15% of the company’s stock.

 About NextGen Healthcare (Get Rating)